 Calvin boasts access to two fully-equipped observatories, one on Calvin's campus and a robotically-operated telescope in Rehoboth, New Mexico.
-The central mission of the Calvin College Observatory is educational, and the telescopes are used by students at all levels from first year non-science majors to fourth year physics majors.
+The central mission of the Calvin University Observatory is educational, and the telescopes are used by students at all levels from first year non-science majors to fourth year physics majors.

 The laboratory portion of most Calvin astronomy classes contains some "new science" project.
 Dedicated telescopes of modest aperture are especially well suited to contribute to the study of objects that vary in position or brightness with time.